 So, running could be the perfect activity for you if you’re looking for a challenging and rewarding way to improve your fitness and mental well-being.

 Fell running is a magnificent sport to exercise and explore the great outdoors.
 But what gear should you be equipped with to prepare for fell runs or races?

 You’ll be able to enjoy your fell running adventure with the below equipment while staying comfortable and safe.

 - Suitable footwear: You’ll want a pair of comfortable fell shoes or waterproof trail running shoes with a good grip for running on uneven terrain.
-Inov-8 X-talon 225 and Salomon Speedcross 4 are good examples of sneakers for fell runners.
+Inov-8 X-talon 225 and Salomon Speedcross 4 are good sneakers for fell runners.

-- Comfortable clothing: Choose clothes you’ll be comfortable running in, including a layer or two to help you stay warm on cold days.
+- Comfortable clothing: Choose clothes you’ll be comfortable running in, including a layer or two to help stay warm on cold days.
 Hill or trail runners may search for features like pockets and anti-odor materials like merino or polygiene, which are excellent for regulating temperature.

-- Waterproofs: Many non-summer and winter fell races (or lakes across high fells) require complete waterproof gear.
+- Waterproofs: Many non-summer and winter races (or lakes across high fells) require complete waterproof gear.
 This refers to pants and coats with taped seams that are completely waterproof.